-- 10.2.1 The Member must allow for any future escalation of Claim Payments (often called "claim inflation").
-Whether the allowance is explicit or implicit will depend on the valuation methods being used.
-The escalation assumptions must consider: - (a) wage and/or price inflation; and - (b) superimposed inflation (any residual claim inflation arising for reasons other than wage and/or price inflation). - 10.2.2 Legislative and/or regulatory requirements may prescribe whether Claim Payments are to be discounted.
+- (b) superimposed inflation (any residual claim inflation arising for reasons other than wage and/or price inflation). - 10.2.2 Legislative and/or regulatory requirements may prescribe whether Claim Payments are to be discounted.
 The Member must consider the purpose of the valuation and document whether the future Claim Payments are to be discounted.
-Discount rates used must be based on the redemption yields of a Replicating Portfolio as at the valuation date, where practicable. - 10.2.3 If the projected payment profile of the future Claim Payments cannot be replicated (for example, for Classes of Business with extended runoff periods), then discount rates consistent with the intention of clause 10.2.2 must be used.
+Discount rates used must be based on the redemption yields of a Replicating Portfolio as at the valuation date, where reasonably practicable. - 10.2.3 If the projected payment profile of the future Claim Payments cannot be replicated (for example, for Classes of Business with extended run-off periods), then discount rates consistent with the intention of clause 10.2.2 must be used, subject to any legislative and/or regulatory requirements.